rajitha-00/kohya_ss_costuma/docs/LoRA/options.md

 ``DAdapt'' is an optimizer that adjusts the learning rate , and ``Lion'' is a relatively new optimizer , but it has not been fully verified yet.
 There is a report that "SGDNesterov" has good learning accuracy but slows down.

 The default is AdamW8bit.
 There is no problem basically as it is.

-### Optimizer extra arguments

-If you want more granularity for a given optimizer , write the command here.

-You can usually leave this field blank.

 ### Text Encoder learning rate
 Sets the learning rate for the text encoder .
 As I wrote earlier, the effect of additional training on text encoders affects the entire U-Net.